 - Consider joining a support group for caregivers.

 - Ask for educational materials or other resources from a health care provider, nonprofit organizations, community health services or government agencies.

-Examples of organizations that may provide helpful information include the National Family Caregivers Association and the National Institute on Aging.
+Examples of organizations that may provide helpful information include the Caregiver Action Network and the National Institute on Aging.

 Preparing for your appointment

-If you're the relative or primary caregiver of a person with delirium, you'll likely play a role in making an appointment or providing information to the health care provider.
-Here's some information to help you get ready for the appointment, and what to expect from the doctor.
+If you're the relative or primary caregiver of a person with delirium, you'll likely play a role in making an appointment or providing information to the doctor.
+Here's some information to help you get ready for the appointment and know what to expect from the doctor.

 What you can do